-To date, not enough is known about the use of a mist-blower (airblast sprayer) against European pine shoot moth to make unqualified suggestions for its use.
-However, for control of this insect with a mistblower, DDT (4g) at 35 to 50 gallons of spray per acre is the best material to use.
-Note: DDT Formulation 4g in this bulletin represents a 4X concentrate.
-(See Section IV for information on the use of concentrate sprays in mist-blowers.)
-This strength mist-blower spray should be sufficient for small trees (2nd- and 3rd-year growth).
-For older trees (4 feet or taller) you may need to use 8 gallons of 25 per cent DDT emulsion to 100 gallons of water at 35 to 50 gallons of spray per acre.
+Air-blast sprayers (mist-blowers) will give reasonable control of European pine shoot moth.
+Use suggested insecticides at 4 times the dilute strength.
+Deliver at least 35 to 50 gallons of liquid per acre.
+Note: (See Section IV for information on the use of concentrate sprays in mist-blowers.)
+This strength mistblower spray should be sufficient for small trees (2nd- and 3rd-year growth).
+For older trees (4 feet or taller) you may need to use an 8X concentrate spray.
 For control of heavy infestations especially in older trees, get special control information.

-Read Section IV for information about the use of airplanes against European pine shoot moth.
+Read Section IV for information about the use of airplanes and helicopters against European pine shoot moth.
 If an airplane is used, apply DDT (4h).
 Note: DDT is the only insecticide we are suggesting for use in airplanes.

 Pruning will aid European shoot moth control.
-See Michigan State University (Department of Forestry) literature for instructions on how to prune Christmas trees.
-Burn infested shoots; or the caterpillars can crawl back onto the trees.
+See Michigan State University (Department of Forestry) literature for instructions on how to shear Christmas trees.
+Burn infested shoots pruned up to July 1, or the moths may emerge to lay eggs for another generation.
+If pruning is delayed until after all eggs are laid on the shoots (usually about July 10-15) many of them will be destroyed.